prog4biol/pfb2019/README.md

 Notes about quotes:

-- Single and double quotes are the same.
+- Single and double quotes are equivalent.
-- A variable will not be replaced with its value (sometimes called 'interpolation') if placed inside of quotes.
+- A variable name inside quotes is just the string identifier, not the value stored inside the variable.
 - Triple quotes are used before and after a string that spans multiple lines.

 Use of quotation examples: